A Unifying Model of Genome Evolution Under Parsimony: Results

 A simple history $\textbf{H}$ that is an extension of a history graph $G$ is called a \emph{realisation} of $G$.
 The set $\mathcal{H}(G)$ is the realisations of G. For a given cost function $c$ the \emph{cost} of a history graph $G$ is\footnote{Note: while $\mathcal{H}(G)$ is infinite we show in the sequel that the infimum of this set of costs is always achieved by a history, hence the infimum is the minimum.}

 \begin{lemma} The problem of finding the cost of a history graph is NP-hard. \end{lemma}

-\begin{proof} Parsimony problems on either substitutions or rearrangements alone are NP-hard and can be formulated as special cases of the problem of finding the minimum cost realization of a history graph (\cite{DAY:1987cs}, \cite{Tannier:2009jp}). \end{proof}
+\begin{proof} There are parsimony problems on either substitutions or rearrangements alone that are NP-hard and can be formulated as special cases of the problem of finding the minimum cost realisation of a history graph (\cite{DAY:1987cs}, \cite{Tannier:2009jp}). \end{proof}